servinagrero/monaco/README.md

 <h3 align='center'>Python aided Monte Carlo and Parametric simulations in Cadence
 </h3>

+# TODO

+Convert this framework to a group of functions to ease automation of testing with cadence.

 # Introduction

 This script provides functionaly to perform MC and Parametric simulations using Cadence.